Obama casts Virginia fall election as a historic turning point, but can his energy get enough Democrats to the polls?

 Youngkin, for his part, acknowledged the legitimacy of Biden’s election once he won his party’s nomination for governor, after having dodged the question during the run-up to the Republican nominating convention.
 He has made “election integrity” a centerpiece of his campaign and called for audits of Virginia voting machines — which are already audited — but has said he trusts that the state’s balloting is legitimate.

 Obama also slammed the Republican for fanning “phony trumped-up culture wars” by stoking conservative anger over what’s taught in public schools.
-Youngkin regularly whips up Republican crowds by condemning critical race theory, an academic approach to teaching racial history that is not actually mentioned in the state’s school curriculum, and has suggested that Democrats have placed political operatives on school boards.
+Youngkin regularly whips up Republican crowds by condemning critical race theory, an academic approach to teaching racial history that is not actually mentioned in the state’s school curriculum, and has suggested, without evidence, that allies of Democratic mega donor George Soros have “inserted” political operatives on school boards.

 “So we’re at a turning point right now,” Obama said, “both here in America and around the world.
 Because there’s a mood out there.
 We see it.
 There’s a politics of meanness and division and conflict.
 Of tribalism and cynicism.
 And that’s one path.
 But the good news is there’s another path, where we pull together . . .
 And that’s the choice we face.”